hasura/graphql-engine/manual/tutorial/hasura-project.rst

 This will 'clone' the `hasura/hello-world <https://hasura.io/hub/projects/hasura/hello-world>`_ project from `hasura.io/hub <https://hasura.io/hub>`_.
-Note, you can clone any project from the hub and use that as a starting point for your new project.

 .. admonition:: Note

-   ``hasura/hello-world`` is another starter project that contains a few database migrations, some sample data and even a sample microservice to get started quickly.
+   ``hasura/hello-world`` is a starter project that contains a few database migrations to add a sample schema and and some sample data to start experimenting quickly.

+   You can clone any project from the hub and use that as a starting point for your new project.

 Understand the project structure
 --------------------------------